 In the current auction environment, buyers bidding across multiple SSPs for the same inventory risk being overcharged.
-Particularly since the advent of header bidding, many publishers have become SSP agnostic, with over 60 percent of publishers working with over ten exchanges.3 This inevitably results in auction duplication for buyers, who themselves have been SSP agnostic as well.
+Particularly since the advent of header bidding, many publishers have become SSP agnostic.
+This inevitably results in auction duplication for buyers, who themselves have been SSP agnostic as well.
 When participating in multiple auctions for the same inventory, it becomes challenging for buyers to ensure those auctions are operating fairly and consistently.
 To help combat these risks, some SSPs have developed technology to help buyers obtain more favorable auction dynamics.
 One such example is bid shading, which intelligently applies bid reductions based on machine learning algorithms, resulting in savings that can translate to higher return on ad spend (Figure 4).